exercism/javascript/exercises/concept/translation-service/.docs/instructions.md

 ## 2. Fetch a batch of translations, all-or-nothing

-Implement a method `batch([text, text, ...])` for free members that translates an array of text using the `this.free` method, returning all the translations, or a single error.
+Implement a method `batch([text, text, ...])` for free members that translates an array of text using the free service, returning all the translations, or a single error.

 - Resolves with all the translations (in the same order), if they are all available
 - Rejects with the first error that is encountered